axeluhl/sailing-analytics/wiki/info/security/permission-migration-tests.md

 * The user having "data_mining" permission must still be able to use DataMining on the server.
 Others must not be able to access the DataMining UI.
 * In RaceBoard, the user having role "mediaeditor" needs to be able to manage media.
 Others must not.

+## Usage based scenarios for the security model

+### verification

+TODO:
+* one user creates event model -> not visible by another user
+* one user adds another user by name to his group and adds "sailing_viewer" to his group -> stuff needs to be visible to the other user, but not editable

 ## Changed semantics in the sse model

 The semantics (requirements and behavior) of several parts of the sse model was changed based on the new security model.